openpreserve/scape/doc/WP.02.XA.Technical.Coordination/toolspec/README.md

 2012-03-20 - rcastro

+Fixed typos in attributes of OperatingSystemDependency type
+ - renamed @operatingSytemName to @operatingSystemName
+ - renamed @otherOperatingSytemName to @otherOperatingSystemName
+ - renamed @operatingSytemVersion" to @operatingSystemVersion

+2012-03-20 - rcastro

 - assigned namespace "http://scape-project.eu/tool" to the schema
 - added very short documentation to some types
 - type OperatingSystem renamed to OperatingSystemDependency